How to ensure optimum performance of miniature DPA mics for wireless

 The magnitude of the bias voltage determines the possible level of the audio signal.
 The signal can never exceed the operating voltage.
 So, if you want an audio signal of a given amplitude, a sufficient operating voltage (bias) should be available.

 The bias voltage available in most transmitters is in the range of 5-7 volts.
 However, a few brands provide only 2-4 volts.
 DPA miniature microphones (lavaliers, headsets and instrument mics) need 5-10 volts to work correctly.
-One exception, however, is the low voltage version DPA 4063 which works down to 3 volts.
+One exception, however, is the low voltage version DPA 4063 Omni Mic, Loud SPL & DC, which works down to 3 volts.

 What happens if the voltage is too low?

 If the available bias voltage is, say, 4 or even 3 volts, the microphone still works.
-But the acoustical input must be reduced and kept below a limit, lower than the usually specified max SPL; this is to avoid distortion.
-In practice, a low bias voltage (3-4 volts) means that the max input signal must be kept approximately 6-10 dB below the specified max value.
+But the acoustic input must be reduced and kept below a limit, lower than the usually specified max SPL; this is to avoid distortion.
+In practice, a low bias voltage (3-4 volts) means the max input signal must be kept at approximately 6-10 dB below the specified max value.

 In general, if the SPL is below 110 dB, 3-4 volts bias can be accepted without too much signal degradation.
 But remember, the microphone no longer meets full specifications.